demisto/content/Packs/Salesforce/Integrations/Salesforce_IAM/Salesforce_IAM_description.md

 Add a new connected App in salesforce by following the instruction [here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_defining_remote_access_applications.htm)
 If you already have a connected App, go to “Setup” -> “App Manager” -> choose the correct App from the list and press “View”.
-The Consumer Key / Secret is under “API (Enable OAuth Settings)” For detailed instructions see the Credentials walkthrough section at [demisto support](https://support.demisto.com/hc/en-us/articles/360001848133-Integration-Salesforce).
+The Consumer Key / Secret is under “API (Enable OAuth Settings)” For detailed instructions see the Credentials walkthrough section at [xsoar.pan.dev](https://xsoar.pan.dev/docs/reference/integrations/salesforce).

 ## Enable/Disable CRUD Commands
 You can select which CRUD commands are enabled in the integration instance configuration settings.
 By default, all commands are enabled.